Earth's rotation: Angular speed

 The angular speed of Earth's rotation in inertial space is (7.2921150 ± 0.0000001)×10^{-5} radians per SI second.
-Multiplying by (180°/π radians) × (86,400 seconds/day) yields 360.9856 °/day, indicating that Earth rotates more than 360° relative to the fixed stars in one solar day.
+Multiplying by (180°/π radians) × (86,400 seconds/day) yields 360.9856 °/day, indicating that Earth rotates more than 360 degrees relative to the fixed stars in one solar day.
 Earth's movement along its nearly circular orbit while it is rotating once around its axis requires that Earth rotate slightly more than once relative to the fixed stars before the mean Sun can pass overhead again, even though it rotates only once (360°) relative to the mean Sun.
 Multiplying the value in rad/s by Earth's equatorial radius of 6,378,137 m (WGS84 ellipsoid) (factors of 2π radians needed by both cancel) yields an equatorial speed of 465.10 m/s.
 Some sources state that Earth's equatorial speed is slightly less, or 1,669.8 km/h.
 This is obtained by dividing Earth's equatorial circumference by 24 hours.
 However, the use of the solar day is incorrect; it must be the sidereal day, so the corresponding time unit must be a sidereal hour.
 This is confirmed by multiplying by the number of sidereal days in one mean solar day, 1.002 737 909 350 795, which yields the equatorial speed in mean solar hours given above of 1,674.4 km/h.

 The tangential speed of Earth's rotation at a point on Earth can be approximated by multiplying the speed at the equator by the cosine of the latitude.
-For example, the Kennedy Space Center is located at latitude 28.59° N, which yields a speed of: cos(28.59°) × 1674.4 km/h = 1470.2 km/h.
+For example, the Kennedy Space Center is located at latitude 28.59° N, which yields a speed of: cos(28.59°) × 1,674.4 km/h = 1,470.2 km/h.
 Latitude is a placement consideration for spaceports.

 The peak of the Cayambe volcano is the point of Earth's surface farthest from its axis; thus, it rotates the fastest as Earth spins.

 Changes

 In rotational axis

 Earth's rotation axis moves with respect to the fixed stars (inertial space); the components of this motion are precession and nutation.
 It also moves with respect to Earth's crust; this is called polar motion.

-Precession is a rotation of Earth's rotation axis, caused primarily by external torques from the gravity of the Sun, Moon and other bodies.
+Precession is a rotation of Earth's rotation axis, caused primarily by external torques from the gravity of the Sun, Moon, and other bodies.
 The polar motion is primarily due to free core nutation and the Chandler wobble.